Grateful Dead Mysteries Dark And Vast: Exploring Cornell ‘77

-Cornell University Press director Dean Smith shares insights into the recently published Peter Conners book Cornell ’77: The Music, The Myth And The Magnificence Of The Grateful Dead’s Show At Barton Hall.
+Cornell University Press director Dean Smith shared insights into Peter Conners’ 2017 book Cornell ’77: The Music, The Myth And The Magnificence Of The Grateful Dead’s Show At Barton Hall for an article published on April 20, 2017.
 The book was included in the limited edition Grateful Dead box set May 1977: Get Shown The Light featuring the famed May 8, 1977 concert at Barton Hall on the campus of Cornell University in Ithaca, New York.
+Celebrate the anniversary of the legendary show by reading Smith’s essay and stream audio of the official release towards the bottom of the article.

-Last November, I went to see Dark Star Orchestra (DSO) at the State Theatre Of Ithaca with members of our marketing team at Cornell University Press.
+In November of 2016, I went to see Dark Star Orchestra (DSO) at the State Theatre Of Ithaca with members of our marketing team at Cornell University Press.
 For Martyn Beeny, Jonathan Hall and myself the show was two parts pleasure and one part market research for a book we were publishing entitled, Cornell ’77: The Music, The Myth And The Magnificence Of The Grateful Dead’s Show At Barton Hall.
 Martyn and Jon made business cards for the book and distributed them all.
-This year marks the 40th anniversary of the legendary show at Cornell and the book officially published on April 11.

 As the house lights dimmed, I immediately fell back into touring mode of trying to guess the first song — a natural inclination learned in the ‘80s and ‘90s when I followed the band to some 60 shows.
 The moment of first darkness remains magical for me.
 I may have traveled hundreds of miles through the night to make it to the threshold of Dead music or the venue was only 10 city blocks away as in the case of Madison Square Garden when I lived in Chelsea.
 You were meant to be in that exact place and time to hear something spontaneous and wonderful.
 The only visible signal of what was to come could be glimpsed in the blinking red lights of the speakers.
 You had waited months to see them again and maybe you scalped in and someone sold you a ticket at face value.
 Shadowy figures shuffled across the stage and there you were in the company of musicians whose connections dated back to your literary heroes: Kerouac, Kesey, Corso, Ginsberg and Wolfe.